MiaFia/NewPirates/README.md

 The R file DataBothCountries.r graphs the life expectancies from gapminder of both NL and SA
 \
-For that two datasets have to be downloaded from outside:
+For that two datasets have been downloaded from outside, but both are available in the Data folder:

 How to get to the Datasets we chose:\
 https://data.overheid.nl/dataset/318-levensverwachting--geslacht--leeftijd--per-jaar-en-periode-van-vijf-jaren-